MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 There are a few pieces of information to have ready before you create the connection:

 * The URL for the [!INCLUDE[cds_long_md](includes/cds_long_md.md)] environment that you want to connect to.
-If you use the **CDS Connection Setup** assisted setup guide to create the connection we will discover your environments, but you can also enter the URL of another environment in your tenant.
+If you use the **Common Data Service Connection Setup** assisted setup guide to create the connection we will discover your environments, but you can also enter the URL of another environment in your tenant.
 * The user name and password of an account that has administrator permissions in [!INCLUDE[d365fin](includes/d365fin_md.md)] and [!INCLUDE[cds_long_md](includes/cds_long_md.md)].

 > [!Note]
-> These steps describe the procedure for the online version of [!INCLUDE[d365fin](includes/d365fin_md.md)].
+> These steps describe the procedure for [!INCLUDE[d365fin](includes/d365fin_md.md)] online.
-> If you are using Business Central on-premises and are not using Azure Active Directory account to connect to [!INCLUDE [cds_long_md](includes/cds_long_md.md)], you must also specify a user name and password of a user account for the integration.
+> If you are using [!INCLUDE[d365fin](includes/d365fin_md.md)] on-premises and are not using Azure Active Directory account to connect to [!INCLUDE [cds_long_md](includes/cds_long_md.md)], you must also specify a user name and password of a user account for the integration.
 This account is referred to as the "integration user" account.
 If you are using an Azure Active Directory account the integration user account is not required or displayed.
 The integration user will be set up automatically and does not require a license.

 ## Set Up a Connection to [!INCLUDE[cds_long_md](includes/cds_long_md.md)]

-For all authentication types other tha Microsoft 365 authentication, you set up your connection to [!INCLUDE[cds_long_md](includes/cds_long_md.md)] on the **CDS Connection Setup** page.
-For Microsoft 365 authentication, we recommend that you use the **Set up Dataverse connection** assisted setup guide.
-The guide makes it easier to set up the connection and specify advanced features, such as ownership model and initial synchronization.
+For all authentication types other tha Microsoft 365 authentication, you set up your connection to [!INCLUDE[cds_long_md](includes/cds_long_md.md)] on the **Common Data Service Connection Setup** page.
+For Microsoft 365 authentication, we recommend that you use the **Common Data Service Connection Setup** assisted setup guide.
+The guide makes it easier to set up the connection and specify advanced features, such as the ownership model and initial synchronization.

 > [!IMPORTANT]
 > During the setup of the connection to [!INCLUDE[cds_long_md](includes/cds_long_md.md)], the administrator will be asked to give following permissions to a registered Azure application named [!INCLUDE[d365fin](includes/d365fin_md.md)] Integration to [!INCLUDE[cds_long_md](includes/cds_long_md.md)]: